eliasbagley/eliasbagley.github.io/_posts/2015-10-02-data-binding-using-cursor-adapter.markdown

 This approach works, but it has a couple problems.

-1) The list isn't cached or persisted anywhere, so there will be a short delay after the activity loads before the data is shown
+1) The list isn't cached or persisted anywhere, so there will be a short delay after the activity loads before the data is shown<br>

 2) The list of items is passed around from the network layer, to the Activity, to the adapter.
 Keeping the data model in memory means that we have to manually keep this in memory data model in sync with the API.
-If we know that the server's data model has changed (for example, because we created or updated an object), then we need to make sure to sync with the API again, and again pass the List<Item> from the network layer to the Activity to the Adapter.
+If we know that the server's data model has changed (for example, because we created or updated an object), then we need to make sure to sync with the API again, and again pass the `List<Item>` from the network layer to the Activity to the Adapter.<br>

-3) If we want to paginate the list, we have to do this same thing every time we request a new page
+3) If we want to paginate the list, we have to do this same thing every time we request a new page<br>